t-yanick/oop/README.md

 # Game instructions
 The player has the option to play or to exit.
 If the player decides to play, these steps follow:

-Player one is the symbol 'X' and player two is the symbol 'O' From the below screen, Playes can add thier Names
+Player one is the symbol 'X' and player two is the symbol 'O' From the below screen, Players can add thier Names

 <img src = "images/1.png">